cline/cline/README.md

 4. **`list_files`**: List all paths for files in the specified directory.
 When `recursive = true`, it recursively lists all files in the directory and its nested folders (excludes files in .gitignore).
 When `recursive = false`, it lists only top-level files (useful for generic file operations like retrieving a file from your Desktop).
 5. **`list_code_definition_names`**: Parses all source code files at the top level of the specified directory to extract names of key elements like classes and functions (see more below)
 6. **`search_files`**: Search files in a specified directory for text that matches a given regex pattern (useful for refactoring code, addressing TODOs and FIXMEs, removing dead code, etc.)
+7. **`search_google`**: Perform a Google Custom Search using the specified query.
+This tool allows gathering information from Google search results based on user input.
+The search results will be formatted and displayed to the user, enabling further actions or decisions based on the findings.
+8.  **`fetch_webpage_content`**: Fetch the HTML content of a webpage from a specified URL.
+This tool retrieves the webpage's contents and presents it to the user for further actions or analysis.
-7. **`ask_followup_question`**: Ask the user a question to gather additional information needed to complete a task (due to the autonomous nature of the program, this isn't a typical chatbot–Claude Dev must explicitly interrupt his task loop to ask for more information)
+9. **`ask_followup_question`**: Ask the user a question to gather additional information needed to complete a task (due to the autonomous nature of the program, this isn't a typical chatbot–Claude Dev must explicitly interrupt his task loop to ask for more information)
-8. **`attempt_completion`**: Present the result to the user after completing a task, potentially with a terminal command to kickoff a demonstration
+10. **`attempt_completion`**: Present the result to the user after completing a task, potentially with a terminal command to kickoff a demonstration

 ### Working in Existing Projects